 Extremely affordable

-There are good dorm beds to be found for just $5 – $6 a night or budget private or semi-private rooms for as little as $10.
-A typical meat-with-rice-and-beans set meal will set you back just $2.
-At the moment Nicaragua is quite possibly the cheapest destination in Central America.
+There are good dorm beds to be found for just $7 a night or so. or budget private or semi-private rooms for as little as $11.
+A typical meat-with-rice-and-beans set meal will set you back just $2.50.

 Undertouristed